JanBeh/neumond/README.md

     the first invoked handler; return values of later invoked handlers or of the resumed action are returned by the corresponding `resume` calls.

+  * **`effect.default_handlers`** is a table that maps an effect to a default handler function.
+If no effect handler but only a default handler is found, then the respective default handler function will be called with the arguments that have been passed to `effect.perform` (without a continuation object) and the return values of the default handler function are passed back to the caller of `effect.perform`.

   * **`effect.auto_traceback(action, ...)`** calls the `action` function with
     given arguments and ensures that thrown error objects are automatically stringified and get a stack trace appended.
 This function should be used